 Q: What if it rains?

-A: The show will go on!
-All the major areas (both stages, Wellness pavilion, Ambrosia Garden, Food areas) are covered by tents.
+A: The Festival is rain or shine!
+All the major areas (stages, Wellness pavilion, Ambrosia Garden, Food areas) are covered by tents.

 Q: What are the hours of the Festival?

 A: The 2020 festival Hours are from 12:oopm to 6:oopm.

 Q: May I Bring My Infant into the Ambrosia Garden if s/he is strapped to me?

 A: NO. Unfortunately, ABC (the state Alcohol & Beverage Commission) has made it very clear that no one under 21 is allowed in the Ambrosia Garden.
 Please plan accordingly.

 Q: Who Can enter the Ambrosia Garden?

 A: People who are 21 years of age or older on May 3, 2020, who have purchased an Ambrosia Garden pass or upgrade may enter the Garden.

 Q: Can I “share” an ambrosia garden ticket with a friend if I don’t plan to use all my Drink tickets?